 King’s Village in Waikiki includes about 45 shops and eateries.
 A favorite tradition here is the “Changing of the King’s Guard” ceremony.
 Wearing exact replicas of uniforms worn by King Kalakaua’s Hawaiian Royal Palace Guard in 1875, the King’s Guard performs an amazing rifle drill exhibition each day at 6:15 p.m.
 The show is free to the public.

-The largest and most well known shopping venue on Oahu is Ala Moana Center in Honolulu.
+The largest and most well-known shopping venue on Oahu is Ala Moana Center in Honolulu.
 Included here are major department stores such as Sears, Macy’s and Neiman Marcus, as well as more than 220 other shops and restaurants.
-In addition, 20 new stores and restaurants are slated to open at the center by spring 2005.
 Live entertainment is presented daily at the mall’s Center Stage.

 A short walk from Ala Moana is the Victoria Ward Centers, a lively shopping complex that includes Ward Warehouse, Ward Centre, Ward Village, Ward Gateway, Ward Farmer’s Market and the Ward Entertainment Center.
 Ward Centers offers more than 140 shops and restaurants, and a 16-screen, state-of-the-art megaplex.